 Their nutrition should be composed of the following:

 A healthy amount of protein helps your child build muscles as he or she grows.
 Apart from this, it also gives your child the superpower to heal faster because it’s known to maintain and repair muscle tissues!
 Great sources of protein are eggs, lean meat, fish, tofu, and beans.

-Fruits have vitamins, minerals, and dietary fiber that help your child’s digestive tract throughout the day.
+Fruits have vitamins, minerals, and dietary fibre that help your child’s digestive tract throughout the day.
 Picking bananas and apples over biscuits and crisps for snacks can make a lot of difference in your child’s eating habits.
-Plus, you can make it more fun by mixing different colors into one bowl.
+Plus, you can make it more fun by mixing different colours into one bowl.
 Not only will every meal be scrumptious but it will be filled with a variety of health benefits as well!

 Just like fruits, there are many benefits this food group contains.
-It’s also important to alternate different colors from time to time to acquire the maximum of eating veggies.
+It’s also important to alternate different colours from time to time to acquire the maximum of eating veggies.
 Incorporating vegetables on your child’s diet can also protect him or her form chronic diseases in the future.

 Your child is ready to explore the world and his body needs to keep up.
 By consuming a lot of whole grains, your precious one will get enough energy throughout the day in school, at home, and during playtime!

 For strong bones and healthy teeth, your child needs lots of milk and dairy products at an early age.
 Other great sources of calcium are cheese and yogurt.
 You can also have a little fun during dessert and serve ice cream, mousse, or dessert type custard.
 However, be sure to take these ones in moderation as it contains high sugars.

 To get an overview of your little one’s daily intake here’s a list

 - Grains: 4 ounces

 Vaccinations and Common Illnesses